 - Why a low-sodium diet is critical if you have heart failure

 - Reasons you may need cholesterol-lowering medication even if your cholesterol levels are normal

 Plus, you’ll get a Special Bonus Section—Lifestyle habits that help your heart—that reveals dozens of things you can do to keep your heart healthy.

-Prepared by Harvard Health Publications, in consultation with Deepak L. Bhatt, MD, MPH, FACC, FAHA, FSCAI, FESC, Professor of Medicine, Harvard Medical School, Executive Director of Interventional Cardiovascular Programs, Brigham and Women’s Hospital Heart & Vascular Center and Editor in Chief, Harvard Heart Letter.
+Prepared by Harvard Health Publishing, in consultation with Deepak L. Bhatt, MD, MPH, FACC, FAHA, FSCAI, FESC, Professor of Medicine, Harvard Medical School, Executive Director of Interventional Cardiovascular Programs, Brigham and Women’s Hospital Heart & Vascular Center and Editor in Chief, Harvard Heart Letter.
 53 pages.
 2016

 - The healthy heart